Steps to Orientation

 Spanish Placement Exam

-If you have studied Spanish in high school or speak it at home, and if you think you might take Spanish in college, you need to take this test.
+If you have studied Spanish in high school, or speak it at home, you need to take this test.
 Register with your WWC email address.
-Please know that you may only take the test once.

 LENGTH: Untimed